What is lambda in Python

 This also makes error handling a bit more tricky with lambda functions because Python tracebacks don’t include the name of the function in which an error occurs.

-Let’s create a regular function and pass to it arguments that would cause the Python interpreter to raise an exception:
+Let’s create a regular function and pass to it arguments that cause the Python interpreter to raise an exception:

 def calculate_sum(x, y):